ikanisa/prisma/INTEGRATIONS/whatsapp/README.md

 ## Message Format

 ```
-Your Aurora verification code is {CODE}.
+Your Prisma Glow verification code is {CODE}.
 It expires in 5 minutes.
 ```

 Modify this template in `supabase/functions/services/whatsapp/otp-send/index.ts` if the provider mandates a specific format.